-The application fee is waived for domestic applicants only.
+The application fee is waived for U.S. citizens and permanent residents only.

 - Completed online application form

-- Statement of Purpose - A concise description of your background and career goals, including a detailed description of prior research experience
+- Statement of Purpose - A concise description of your background and career goals, including a detailed description of prior research experience.
+Click here for more information.

-- Personal Statement - Personal details appropriate for evaluation of the application
+- Personal Statement - Personal details appropriate for evaluation of the application.
+Click here for more information.

 - Recommendations - Three (3) letters of recommendation from professors or others qualified to evaluate your potential for graduate-level research

-- Transcripts - Official transcripts from all post-secondary institutions attended
+- Transcripts - from all post-secondary institutions attended

 Application Evaluations and Interviews:

-All aspects of the applications are reviewed carefully by the Biophysics Admissions Committee.
+All aspects of the application are reviewed carefully by the Biophysics Admissions Committee.

 Rackham Graduate School